It All Started Here, And Here Lives On

 halfway between Point Comfort and Crater Lake.
 In the valley there are wonderful

 places to visit: Kimball Park, Wood River Day Use Area and the Klamath Hatchery

 on Crooked Creek.

-oldest settlements in Klamath County.
-Fort Klamath post office was established
+the oldest settlements in Klamath County.
+Fort Klamath post office was

-military outpost, which is listed on the U.S. National Register
+Fort Klamath, the Oregon Trail military outpost, which is listed on the

 Fort Klamath Museum